South Koreans head to polls despite global pandemic - France 24

 Seoul (AFP)

-Temperature checks on voters, separate booths for those with fevers, special polling stations for the quarantined: South Koreans headed to the polls Wednesday with a big turnout expected despite the coronavirus threat.
+Temperature checks on voters, separate booths for those with fevers, and special polling times for the quarantined: South Koreans headed to the polls Wednesday with a big turnout expected despite the coronavirus threat.

-South Korea is the first country with a major virus outbreak to hold a national election since the global pandemic began, and a complex web of safety measures was spun around the ballot, as well as the campaigning that preceded it.
+South Korea is among the first countries with a major virus outbreak to hold a national election since the global pandemic began, and a raft of safety measures were in place around the ballot, as well as affecting the campaigns.

-The parliamentary poll vote kicked off at 6 am (2100 GMT Tuesday) with 43.9 million voters eligible to cast their ballots.
+The parliamentary poll -- widely expected to bolster the ruling Democratic party's position -- kicked off at 6:00 am (2100 GMT Tuesday) with 43.9 million voters eligible to cast ballots.

-"We are now holding an election at a very difficult time amid social distancing campaigns and a contraction of economic activity," election commission chairman Kwon Soon-il said Tuesday.
+Voters in obligatory masks lined up at least one metre (three feet) apart outside polling stations and had their temperatures checked before being allowed in.

-"Please go to the polling stations tomorrow and show that you are the owners of this country."
+"It is done very well," said 80-year-old voter Kim Gwang-woo.
+"Because of the coronavirus, people are keeping their distance and everyone is wearing gloves."

-South Korea was among the first countries to be hit by the virus outside China, where the coronavirus first emerged.
+South Korea was among the first countries to be hit by the disease outside China, where the coronavirus first emerged.

-For a time South Korea had the world's second-largest outbreak, before it was largely brought under control through a widespread testing and a contact-tracing drive.
+For a time, the country had the world's second-largest outbreak, before it was largely brought under control through widespread testing and a contact-tracing drive, along with widely observed social distancing.

-Those self-quarantining at home will be allowed out to vote in a 100-minute window around the polls' 6:00 pm close, as long as they do not show virus symptoms.
+Those self-quarantining at home will be allowed to vote immediately after the polls' 6:00 pm close, as long as they do not show virus symptoms, and must return to their residences by 7:00 pm.

-Special polling stations were set up at eight central quarantine facilities at the weekend to enable residents to vote.
+Special polling stations were set up at eight central quarantine facilities at the weekend to enable the confined to vote.

 But anyone who is staying at home and has developed symptoms is effectively disenfranchised.

-Campaigning has also been affected by the outbreak: instead of the traditional handshakes and distributing of name cards, candidates have been keeping their distance from citizens, bowing and offering an occasional fist bump.
+Campaigning was also affected by the outbreak: instead of the traditional handshakes and distributing of name cards, candidates kept their distance from citizens, bowing and offering an occasional fist bump.

-Many have turned to online media such as Youtube and Instagram to connect with voters, while some have even volunteered to disinfect parts of their constituencies.
+Many turned to online media such as YouTube and Instagram to connect with voters, while some even volunteered to disinfect parts of their constituencies.

 - Record early turnout -